 I want to let you know before you go any further that Pokeweed is not a plant to be trifled with.
 Most of the other plants I talk about are harmless, even if taken in larger quantities for the most part.
 But hell hath no fury like a woman scorned.
 Learn to respect this plant, or she can really mess you up.

-Pokeweed is very common in the South, and appears early in the year.
-It does grow elsewhere though, it just isn’t native to the more northern parts of the U.S..
-It is perennial, and mainly grows in sunny yet protected areas, like the edges of woods.
+Pokeweed is very common in the South and appears early in the year.
+It does grow elsewhere, though.
+It just isn’t native to the more northern parts of the U.S. It is perennial and mainly grows in sunny yet protected areas, like the edges of woods.
 I have quite a few that like to grow around the oak trees in my front yard.
 Some can be found in full sun, others in complete shade.
 I find it in shaded areas here in East Texas for the most part.
 The plants I have found in full sun get pretty droopy and pitiful under the stress of the Texas heat, which is pretty intense in the summer.

-Mature plants can grow over 5′ in one summer, making it one of the fastest growing plants in Texas.
+Mature plants can grow over 5′ in one summer, making it one of the fastest-growing plants in Texas.

 For a safe Vitamin C source, check out my Pine Tree Series.
 Pine needles make a wonderful tea loaded with Vitamin C.

 Poke root is a lymph flow stimulator and is anti-inflammatory, anti-swelling, and anti-bacterial.
 Poke root tincture has been used to kill breast cancer, but in a very drastic way, which entails it eating away at the tissue from the outside in…I don’t get any pretty pictures in my head when thinking about it, but if you are that desperate, there is always a way.
-I don’t recommend it though.
+I don’t recommend it, though.

-If you are really interested in making a tincture from poke root, please watch the video linked above in full before hand.
+If you are really interested in making a tincture from poke root, please watch the video linked above in full beforehand.

-My main reason for this post today was to show you that even the dangerous plants are useful, but I want you to fully research it through multiple resources before attempting anything with it, so check out the links in this post.
+My main reason for this post today was to show you that even dangerous plants are useful, but I want you to fully research it through multiple resources before attempting anything with it, so check out the links in this post.

 Subscribe to get full access to exclusive content.